 It is notable that the GH3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 50D does not offer wifi capability.
+In contrast, the 50D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 50D and the GH3 have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the GH3 was followed by the Panasonic GH4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 50D Manual (free pdf) or the online Panasonic GH3 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 50D or the Panasonic GH3 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.